-- A number of different balls were trialled before the low-pressure, low-impact balls were selected.
+- A number of different balls were trialed before the low-pressure, low-impact balls were selected.
 Soft foam balls are used for younger players.

-- The game start is designed to spread the play and minimise the chances of collision.
+- The game start is designed to spread the play and minimize the chances of collision.

 - Sports safety goggles are available.

 - To date we are not aware of any Rock-It-Ball-attributable injuries.

 - One club currently reports three players out injured – from playing those dangerous sports, netball and rounders.

 OK, that’s got the health and safety issues out of the way but there is one point I haven’t told you – with five players per side there are five balls in play which makes for a very fast game.
 Rock-It-Ball is perhaps unique in being a game with five balls and no breaks in play.
 Rock-It-Ball is designed to be simple and cheap.
 No special markings are needed nor special clothing.
 The rules are very easy and, although there are several skills to be developed, it is a game that players can get into immediately.
 It is amazing to see how quickly skill levels rise.
 It is also a mixed-sex game with males and females competing on an equal footing and it works equally well in a mixed-age scenario.
 In the World Cup, for instance, the youngest English player was 15 and the oldest 48, while the Scots were the only mixed team – and they won.
 Rock-It-Ball is not a derivative of any other sport but there are clearly elements of dodgeball, lacrosse and pelota.
 However, it is also clearly much greater than the sum of its parts.

 Case study 1